Scottsdale Ketamine Clinic

 About eight million people in the United States experience PTSD (post-traumatic stress disorder).
-Find relief from the long-lasting, disruptive symptoms of PTSD with ketamine infusion therapy offered at Scottsdale Ketamine Clinic.
-Call the Scottsdale, Arizona, office today or use the online tool to schedule an appointment.
+Find relief from the long-lasting, disruptive symptoms of PTSD with ketamine infusion therapy offered at our clinics.
+Call the Scottsdale Ketamine Clinic or the Ahwatukee Ketamine Clinic and Drip Lounge today or use the online tool to schedule an appointment.
 Find out how ketamine therapy can help ease your PTSD struggles.

 Post-traumatic stress disorder develops after you live through trauma, like a personal assault, military combat, or an active-shooter incident.
 While it’s normal to experience extreme emotions after a trauma, most of the time, these feelings ease over time.

 With PTSD, your symptoms will continue and can become more severe with time.